 Additionally, as Internet commerce continues to evolve, regulation by federal, state and foreign governments or agencies in the areas of data privacy and data security is likely to increase.
-For instance, the EU-US Safe Harbor program ("EU Safe Harbor"), which provided a valid legal basis for transfers of personal data from Europe to the United States, was invalidated on October 6, 2015, which has had a significant impact on the transfer of data from the European Union to U.S. companies, including us.
-The European Union and the United States recently agreed to a new framework called the EU-US Privacy Shield ("EU Privacy Shield") that provides a mechanism for companies to transfer data from EU member states to the United States and that LivePerson certified to in September 2016.
-Similarly, a new Swiss-U.S. Privacy Shield ("Swiss Privacy Shield") has recently been announced that will replace the former Swiss-U.S. Safe Harbor ("Swiss Safe Harbor").
-The new EU Privacy Shield requirements could impact our business and result in substantial expense and require changes to our operations, and the EU Privacy Shield is subject to an annual review that could result in changes to our obligations.
-We may also have to require some of our vendors who process personal data to take on additional privacy and security obligations, and some may refuse, causing us to incur potential disruption and expense related to our business processes.
+For instance, the EU-US Safe Harbor program ("Safe Harbor"), which provided a valid legal basis for transfers of personal data from Europe to the United States, was invalidated on October 6, 2015, which has a significant impact on the transfer of data from the European Union to U.S. companies, including us.
+While we have other legally recognized mechanisms in place that we believe allow for the lawful transfer of EU member and customer and employee information to the United States, it is possible that these mechanisms may also be challenged or evolve to include new legal requirements that could have an impact on how we move data from the European Union to LivePerson entities outside the European Union.
+Recently, the United States and the European Union agreed in principle upon the Privacy Shield as a potential replacement for the Safe Harbor, but it has not yet been finalized, published or interpreted.
+The Privacy Shield may add significant requirements that could impact our business and result in substantial expense, and changes to our operations, to implement, and it is unclear that it will be appropriate for us.
+In response to these regulatory changes, we may have to require some of our vendors who process personal data to take on additional privacy and security obligations, and some may refuse, causing us to incur potential disruption and expense related to our business processes.
 If our policies and practices, or those of our vendors, are, or are perceived to be, insufficient or if our members and customers have concerns regarding the transfer of data from the European Union to the United States, we could be subject to enforcement actions or investigations by EU Data Protection Authorities or lawsuits by private parties, member engagement could decline and our business could be negatively impacted.